minzhou1003/ec601-project/README.md

 ```

 ### 4. Download the dataset
 Download the [dataset](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data) in the same directory of this project.
+You should get a folder called `input`.

 ### 5. Run the Jupyter Notebook
 Go to the working directory and open your jupyter notebook: